bekee28/4-1-9er/README.md

 # Welcome to Bekee's Repo
-I'm Emmanuel Aluo, a student at UCLA studying Business Economics, but has a knack for programming and Data science.
+Student at UCLA studying Business Economics, but has a knack for programming and Data science.